xiam2359/github-tutorial/README.md

 ---
 ## Rolling Back Changes
 #### Undo Edits
-Let say you you type a ad  a big block of texts that you now wanted to delete.
-Instead of using the backspace tab, you can delete this by using command.
+Let say you typed a big block of texts that you now wanted to delete, or even if you want to delete stuff here and there.
+Instead of using the backspace tab, you can delete this by using commands.
-- First you'll
+- First you'll have to type git status, Do you someting like the following:
+     `Changes not staged for commit:
+         (use "git add <file>..." to update what will be committed) (use "git checkout -- <file>..." to discard changes in working directory)
+                  modified:   README.md` [notice "modified: README.md" is red, this means you did not add your changes to the stage, this is be for you add your changes to the stage]
+-Then use type`git checkout -- <file>`, this will discard changes you recently made.

 #### Undoing Add
 - So after you've git add your new changes, type git status.
      -Yup, you'll have something like the following: